nrwl/nx/docs/nx-cloud/intro/nx-agents.md

 ```

 {% callout type="note" title="How is the size of the PR determined?" %}
 To determine the size of the PR, Nx Cloud calculates the relationship between the number of [affected projects](/ci/features/affected) and the total number of projects in the workspace.
 It then assigns it to one of the three categories: small, medium, or large.
-This calculation is static right now but might be configurable once Nx Agents is publicly available.
 {% /callout %}

 You can then reference it in your CI pipeline configuration: